ErrorPro/react-google-autocomplete/README.md

 1. [ReactGoogleAutocomplete](#reactgoogleautocomplete) is a simple html input component that provides functionality of the [google places widgets](https://developers.google.com/maps/documentation/javascript/reference/places-widget#AutocompleteOptions).
 2. [usePlacesWidget](#useplaceswidget) is a react hook that provides the same functionality as `ReactGoogleAutocomplete` does but it does not create any dom elements.
 Instead, it gives you back a react ref which you can set to any input you want.
 3. [usePlacesAutocompleteService](#useplacesautocompleteservice) is a more complex tool.
-It uses [google places autocomplete service](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service) and it provides all the functionality to you as the return value.
-In addition to that, you can set a `debounce` prop which will prevent users to send many requests to Google.
+It uses [google places autocomplete service](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service) and it provides all the functionality to you as the returned value.
+In addition to that, you can set a `debounce` prop which will reduce the amount of requests users send to Google.

 ## Install